FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 **HP** - All players/humanoid creatures start with 10 Max HP.

 **Posture** - All players/humanoid creatures start with 10 Max Posture.
-In Combat, Posture starts at 0, takes damage when blocking damage instead of parrying, and breaks when at Max, leaving the Defender helpless and Posture-Broken for 2 Seconds whilst increaseing damage taken during this period by 2x the total damage; this helplessness can carry over to the next Round.
+In Combat, Posture starts at 0, takes damage when blocking damage instead of parrying, and breaks when at Max, leaving the Defender helpless and Posture-Broken for 2 Seconds whilst increasing damage taken during this period by 2x the total damage; this helplessness can carry over to the next Round.

 **Blood** - All players/living creatures start with 100 Max Blood.
 Taking damage removes points of Blood from your Blood Gauge, causing deadly problems if it's empty.
 This issue can be healed with rest at a campfire, but it takes in-game time to heal the blood back- around 3 seconds for each point of Blood recovered.
 Blood can only be healed while resting at a Campfire, and while the player's hunger is sated (above 0).